 The IRFP schedule set out herein represents the State of Alaska's best estimate of the schedule that will be followed.
 If a component of this schedule, such as the deadline for receipt of proposals, is delayed, the rest of the schedule may be shifted accordingly.
 All times are Alaska Time.
-The dates listed below may be subjective to change and are only an estimate of scheduled dates.

-- Issue IRFP JULY 21, 2023; - Deadline for Receipt of Proposals AUGUST 11, 2023; - Proposal Evaluation Committee complete evaluation by AUGUST 18, 2023;

-- State of Alaska issues Notice of Award AUGUST 21, 2023; - State of Alaska issues contract AUGUST 31, 2023; - Contract start AUGUST 31, 2023.
+- Issue IRFP August 22, 2023; - Deadline for Receipt of Proposals September 6, 2023 - Proposal Evaluation Committee complete evaluation by September 11, 2023 - State of Alaska issues Notice of Award September 14, 2023 (Must use if procurement is over \$50,000 and include protest rights under 2 AAC 12.695) - State of Alaska issues contract September 15, 2023 - Contract start September 18, 2023

 This IRFP does not, by itself, obligate the state.
-The state's obligation will commence when the contract is approved by the Commissioner of the Department of the Department of Military and Veterans Affairs, or the Commissioner's designee.
+The state's obligation will commence when the contract is approved by the Commissioner of the Department of Military and Veterans Affairs, or the Commissioner's designee.
 Upon written notice to the contractor, the state may set a different starting date for the contract.
 The state will not be responsible for any work done by the contractor, even work done in good faith, if it occurs prior to the contract start date set by the state.